 Downgrading iOS is not an easy task, especially for those with less technical experience.
 You may face various issues while downgrading from iOS 14 to iOS 13.
 Don’t worry.
 Here we will explain some common errors you might face and provide you workable solutions.

 3.1 iOS 14 Downgrade Failed Many Times

 Further, there are another two causes.
 One is low free storage space on your device and the other one is poor internet connection.
-So, when try to downgrade your device from iOS 14 to iOS 13, make sure your device has enough free space and is connected to a stable internet connection.
+So, when try to downgrade your device from iOS 14 to iOS 13, make sure your device has enough free space and connected to a stable internet.

 3.2 iOS Stuck in Recovery/DFU Mode/Apple Logo

 Your iPhone or iPad may stuck in white Apple logo, Recovery mode or DFU mode while downgrading iOS 14.
 Don’t fret, it can be fixed in no time.
 All you have to do is restart your device and it will back to normal.
 If you can’t restart it, forcefully do it.
 Here’s how to force restart your device depends on its model:

 - For iPhone 6s or older: Press the Power and Home buttons for at least 10 seconds.

 - For iPhone 7/7 Plus: Press and hold the Power and Volume Down buttons until your device restart.

 - For iPhone 8 or later: Hold the Volume Up button and release it.
 Then hold the Volume Down button and release it.
 After that, keep holding the Side button.

 This usually happens when you are downgrading from an unstable version of the iOS.
 So, make sure you are doing it from an stable version to avoid this error.
 If force restarting doesn’t work, you can connect your device to iTunes and restore it to factory settings.